Badsworth/pfml_scripts/docs/portal/tests.md

 ## End-to-end tests

-End-to-end tests run in a headless Chromium browser, using [Puppeteer](https://developers.google.com/web/tools/puppeteer).
-We use [`jest-puppeteer`](https://github.com/smooth-code/jest-puppeteer) to run our tests using Jest & Puppeteer.
+End-to-end tests run in a headless Chromium browser.

+We use [`jest-puppeteer`](https://github.com/smooth-code/jest-puppeteer) to run our tests using Jest & [Puppeteer](https://developers.google.com/web/tools/puppeteer).
 This setup exposes Puppeteer's `browser` and `page` as global variables in our test files.
 In addition, it adds some specific [matchers](https://github.com/smooth-code/jest-puppeteer/blob/master/packages/expect-puppeteer/README.md#api) to make assertions on Puppeteer pages and elements.

+Test are ran against the site running on `localhost:3000`.
+By default, nothing is mocked, so requests will be made to integrations like Cognito and the API.
+This means that a user account will need manually created in order to test anything behind authentication.
+Puppeteer can be configured to [intercept requests](https://pptr.dev/#?product=Puppeteer&version=v3.0.4&show=api-pagesetrequestinterceptionvalue) if you don't want a real request to be made.

 - [View the `puppeteer` API docs](https://pptr.dev/)
 - [View the `expect-puppeteer` API docs](https://github.com/smooth-code/jest-puppeteer/blob/master/packages/expect-puppeteer/README.md#api)